Last Updated: 5/15/23 | May 15th, 2023

 Hong Kong is one of the most densely-packed cities in the world.
 It’s a vibrant, towering, eclectic city that’s bursting at the seams with people, food, activities, and history.

-Home to over 7 million people, Hong Kong is comprised of over 260 islands.
-It’s is a fast-paced city with world-class food, a lively nightlife, energetic night markets, and plenty of spaces to escape to when you need to relax.
+Home to over 7.4 million people, Hong Kong is comprised of over 260 islands.
+It’s a fast-paced city with world-class food, a lively nightlife, energetic night markets, and plenty of spaces to escape to when you need to relax.

 Whenever I visit Asia, I make sure to stop in for a visit.
 I never get tired of spending time here — and I’m sure you won’t either!

-To help you plan your trip, here are my favorite 23 things to see and do in Hong Kong.
+To help you plan your trip, here’s my list of the best things to do in Hong Kong:

 1. Take a Free Walking Tour